luizcarloskazuyukifukaya/s3-benchmark-updated/README.md

 ```

 # Note
-This version is NOT provided officially from Wasabi Technologies LLC, so if you have issue, it is recommended to try execute the original version first.
+This version is NOT provided officially from Wasabi Technologies LLC, so if you have an issue, it is recommended to try execute the original version first.
 If still you have the issue, please contact Wasabi technical support (support@wasabi.com).